 Your Guide to Fintech Automation

-The modern phase in the evolution of the Finance Industry can be divided into 2 periods: Before FinTech and after FinTech.
-The adoption of FinTech has been a game-changer for many financial institutes across the globe.
 The main aim of FinTech is to make financial services more accessible for consumers and businesses.
-A Global FinTech Adoption Index 2019 study by Ernst and Young reveals that China and India top the list of companies adopting FinTech.
+A Global FinTech Adoption Index 2021 study by Ernst and Young reveals that China and India top the list of companies adopting FinTech.
 The FinTech industry is rapidly moving towards FinTech automation as a source of efficiency.

-COVID 19 has changed the way every industry operates; the Financial Industry is no exception.
-With teams no longer able to work together at office spaces, the need for adopting technology in the Finance industry has never been so pressing.
-Businesses and Financial Institutions have adopted emerging technologies to cope with the uncertainties that 2020 presented to them.
+COVID-19 has changed the way every industry operates; the Financial Industry is no exception.
+With teams no longer able to work together in office spaces, the need for adopting technology in the Finance industry has never been so pressing.
+Businesses and Financial Institutions have adopted emerging technologies to cope with the uncertainties that 2022 presented to them.
 Newer technologies have helped them respond well to changing work environments and bring agility and flexibility into business planning.
-The year 2021 will continue to see a rise in the adoption of technologies for building sustainable finance operations.
+The year 2023 will continue to see a rise in the adoption of technologies for building sustainable finance operations.

 - Key fintech players like firms and banks will make significant investments to modernize their payment processes.
 Following manual processes that entail error-prone paperwork is disappearing rapidly.